-- your baby is in the breech position (feet first) and your doctor has been unable to turn them by applying gentle pressure to your tummy, or you would prefer they didn't try this
+- your baby is in the breech position (feet first) and your doctor or midwife has been unable to turn them by applying gentle pressure to your tummy, or you'd prefer they did not try this

 - you have a low-lying placenta (placenta praevia)

 - you have pregnancy-related high blood pressure (pre-eclampsia)

 - you have certain infections, such as a first genital herpes infection occurring late in pregnancy or untreated HIV

 - your baby is not getting enough oxygen and nutrients – sometimes this may mean the baby needs to be delivered immediately